tony-xlh/image-filter/README.md

 # image-filter

-A JavaScript library to perform image filtering.
+A JavaScript library to apply image filtering effects.